timm/shape/README.md

 After  coding for decades I find myself repeating a common set of practices whenever I write in Prolog, Python, Perl, LISP, Smalltalk, CoffeeScript, LUA, Gawk, or other languages.
-CODE_OF_CONDUCT.md
-_SHape_
-bundles up all those practices in one simple and convenient package that supports:
+This code bundles up all those practices in one simple and convenient package that supports:

 - Fast install: